 Herrig’s boldness doesn’t stop with sauce and seasonings.

 “In 2002, President George W. Bush was in town for World Pork Expo.
 I was on the radio talking about Cookies, and the host and I joked that I should be cooking for the president while he’s in town,” says Herrig.

 “Next thing I know, the White House is calling asking for my Social Security number for a background check so I could cook for the president.
 I thought someone was pulling my leg, but it turned out to be true!”

 Whether it’s animated radio conversations, lively demonstrations in grocery store aisles, a pink pig grill or show-stopping chef pants covered in the Cookies logo, Herrig has built a brand around being bold.

-Beyond his role as “The Sauceman” at Cookies, Herrig also farms about 300 acres of corn and soybeans; and he and Judy own Speed’s Auto Supply and Speed’s Golf Car business.
-Their son, Bryan, runs the auto parts and golf car business, and son, Jeff, runs the manufacturing end at Cookies.
+Beyond his role as “The Sauceman” at Cookies, Herrig also farms about 300 acres of corn and soybeans; and he owns Speed’s Auto Supply and Speed’s Golf Car business.
+His son, Bryan, runs the auto parts and golf car business, and son, Jeff, runs the manufacturing end at Cookies.

 Cooking for the Community

 All year long, you can find the Cookies “Rib Wagon” serving mouthwatering meals for community, charity and fundraising events.
 Whether it’s on behalf of the Salvation Army, National Guard, Bethel Mission, New Hope Village or Camp High Hopes (just to name a few) Speed and his team are committed to giving their time and talents to the community.

 “I’ve had a great life, and I think it’s our responsibility to give back what we receive,” he says.